shankar4/Functional-Genomics/Tools/EDirect/readme.md

   #it is "is a script to get, unpack, build and install modules from CPAN and does nothing else."
   #It was installed in perl5 folder in my home directory

->cpanm Path::Tiny # this installs Tiny to subfolder Path in perl5
+>sudo cpanm Path::Tiny # this installs Tiny to subfolder Path in perl5

 Now, the next step from EDirect link given above.
 This downloaded several scripts into an "edirect" folder into my home directory:
 >cd ~